ncagle/DNS-over-HTTPS/push-access-guidelines.md

 ## No forced pushes (except emergencies)

+**_October 2017: Forced pushing is currently disabled.
+If you need a forced push e-mail the project owners._**

 Do not force your push to upstream/master, as you will just overwrite someone else's work and cause problems for those who have cloned the repo in that state.

 In an emergency a forced push may be appropriate, like the once-in-a-blue-moon scenario where something unintended or sensitive has *just* been pushed.
 In that case *immediately* reset your local master to the good commit whose hash was the tip of upstream/master before you pushed and *do not otherwise disturb the history*.
 Then force push that commit upstream.